neatnik/omg.lol/info/Profile & Web/editor.md

 # Web Editor

-Our new web editor is a major improvement over the [Classic editor](/info/classic-editor), offering a unique Markdown-powered approach to managing your profile page.
-With this editor, your profile page is essentially a Markdown document, making it easy to add content and rearrange things however you wish.
+Our web editor offers a unique Markdown-based approach to managing your profile page.
+Your profile page is essentially a Markdown document, making it easy to add content and rearrange things however you wish.

 ## Profile or Web pages